guilhem-martin/go-guerrilla-wiki/Using-as-a-package.md

 }
 ```

-`d.Start()` does not block after the server has been started, so make sure you keep your program busy doing something else.
+`d.Start()` does not block after the server has been started, so make sure that you keep your program busy.

 The defaults are:
 * Server listening to 127.0.0.1:2525